At Polish site, Ukrainians train to fly drones for rescue missions and targeting Russians

 After some basics, the training progressed to more challenging maneuvers.
 Bailey and the other instructors showed how the drone, called a Lemur, could push open a blocked door, enter confined spaces, flip over and fly if it was knocked on its back.

-“That is mind blowing,” Kroshchenko said after Bailey intentionally punched the drone through the side window of a derelict hatchback.
+“That is mind-blowing,” Kroshchenko said after Bailey intentionally punched the drone through the side window of a derelict hatchback.
 After the craft was steered twice into the car, the glass gave way in a glistening shower of shards.

 Blake Resnick, the 22-year-old founder of Brinc, watched with approval as the Ukrainians went through their paces.
 “Pretty impressive for so little flying time,” he said as two of the drones did figure eights.
 “They are really motivated.”